artalar/reatom/docs/src/content/docs/core.md

 #### `ctx.schedule` rollback API

 Sometimes you want to do a side-effect during clean calculations or need to store some artifact of an effect and store it.
-To made it clean you should describe a rollback (cleanup) function for case of unexpected error by passing `-1` as a second of `ctx.schedule`.
-Check this example with a debounced action:
+To make it clean, you should describe a rollback (cleanup) function for the case of an unexpected error by passing `-1` as the second argument of `ctx.schedule`.
+Check out this example with a debounced action:

 ```ts
 const timeoutIdAtom = atom(-1)